-As the gemstone structure is continuously altered by internal radiation, its thickness diminishes, hence making the structure and colors change.
+As internal radiation continuously alters the gemstone structure, its thickness diminishes, hence making the structure and colors change.

 Tanzanite is hydrated calcium aluminum silicate.
 It’s a trichroic gemstone.

-The chemical structure of the December’s stone causes the double refraction of white light as the light goes through the precious stone, making the stone display distinctive hues under various lights.
+The chemical structure of this stone causes the double refraction of white light as the light goes through the precious stone, making the stone display distinctive hues under various lights.